Zagaz/saaswp/DEPLOYMENT.md

 ## Notes

 - The mu-plugin `saaswp-smtp.php` is intentionally empty; the theme fully manages email.
-- Attachments, CC/BCC, and Reply-To are supported for Resend, Mailgun, and SendGrid.
+- CC/BCC and Reply-To are supported for all API providers.
+Attachments are supported for Resend and SendGrid via API.
+(Mailgun attachments via API can be added later if needed.)